redahmeid/football-prediction/README.md

 This is the code I use to predict the premier league.
 It is a command line program, backed by a Mongo instance.
 Currently, the code runs everything, including aggregating the raw stats, simulating the matches and printing the results.
 This will change (as I don't to run against Mongo every time)

+## Known Bugs
+1. Currently, you cannot run the the code twice without deleting the predicted_points collection.
+Otherwise the predictions will increment.
+I'll get round to it at some point.

 ## How to use
 There is some setup needed.